An Early Educator’s Guide to Objective Observation

 Malcolm collected his workbook and moved to another table.

 Documenting what you observe is a valuable part of assessing a child's progress.
 Objective observations can be included in a child’s formal or informal progress reports or can be used to build a comprehensive child portfolio that showcases each child’s accomplishments and progress throughout their early childhood education.
-Tracking this development supports learning outcomes, enhances family engagement, and allows you to reflect on the effectiveness of your program.
+Tracking this development supports learning outcomes, enhances family engagement, and allows you to reflect on your program's effectiveness.

 Whether your personal opinions are negative or positive, subjective observations can often cloud your judgment.
 However, by objectively observing, you can accurately record a child's behavior based solely on facts.
 This enables you to assess children properly, identify possible challenges, and ultimately decide on the best and most effective way to respond.

-Creating an accurate record of a child's progress provides a better timeline for understanding their developmental growth.
-In addition, it helps you and their families track their progress and identify areas of concern or opportunities for additional help.
+Creating an accurate record of a child's progress provides a clearer timeline for understanding their developmental growth, facilitating timely early intervention when needed.
+Additionally, it helps you and their families track their progress and identify areas of concern or opportunities for additional support.

 There are specific techniques that will prepare you for observing children in your class objectively.
 By following these tips, you can make better, more informed decisions regarding your children.